 A special audit can be conducted even if the taxpayer’s books have already been audited before.

 The Assistant Commissioner (with the prior approval of the Commissioner) can order for special audit (in writing).
 The special audit will be carried out by a chartered accountant or a cost accountant nominated by the Commissioner.

 The auditor will have to submit the report within 90 days.
 This may be further extended by the tax officer for 90 days on an application made by the taxable person or the auditor.

 The expenses for examination and audit including the auditor’s remuneration will be determined and paid by the Commissioner.

-If the audit results in detection of unpaid/shortpaid tax or wrong refund or input tax credit wrongly availed then demand and recovery actions will be initiated.
+The taxable person will be given an opportunity of being heard in the findings of the special audit.
+If the audit results in detection of unpaid/short paid tax or wrong refund or input tax credit wrongly availed then demand and recovery actions will be initiated.

 For further understanding, read our articles on GST audit: